From Physics 111-Lab Wiki

 - Switch the diverter mirror back to the film holder position, and increase the wavelength setting until you see sharp lines in the visible spectrum of mercury corresponding to first order diffraction.
 The counter should read about 610.
 Now choose the proper slit width.
 There is a way to calculate it on the basis of theory, but in practice you simply want narrow yet bright lines.
 Too large a slit gives bright lines that have a rectangular profile, while too narrow gives the proper line shape (Gaussian) but with reduced intensity.
 Observe the effects of a slit width that is too narrow or too wide, but end up with a choice that will give you good pictures.
 Once you have made a choice, you should set the micrometer on the PMT housing to the same width.

 - Use the LabView automatic scan drive and chart recorder (on the Desktop or in the folder C:\Support\ATM) to record the mercury spectrum.
 The output of the PMT should be fed into the two wire sens "HI" and "LO" inputs of the DMM.
-Be sure that the terminator is attached on the BNC tee at the DMM input.
 Open the ATM chart recorder VI for Labview.
 The computer does not control the power to the drive motor on the spectrometer.
 You will need to enter the initial wavelength counter reading on the spectrometer into the program and select the appropriate scan speed.
 It is recommended that you start the spectrometer scan a few Angstroms away from your intended starting wavelength.
 As the spectrometer reaches your wavelength, press the Start button to begin collection data.
 Before you actually take a recording, look at the output of the PMT on the scope.
 Remember that your signals should not be clipped, and that your resolution should be good enough to make out the features of the spectrum.
 Make sure that your signal does not exceed the maximum range for the DMM.
 Identify the lines with their wavelengths, and determine a correction factor for the dial readings.